IBM-MIL/MILCarouselCollectionView/README.md

 <br>
 ### Storyboard Implementation

-1. On the view controller you would like to add the MILCarouselCollectionView to, add a `Container View` to the view controller's view and delete the `UIViewController` storyboard auto embeded in the container view.
-Add the appropriate autolayout constraints to the container view so that it displays to your liking within the view controller's view.
-The height and width you make the container view will define the height and width of the MILCarouselCollectionView as well as the height and width of the collection view cells in the MILCarouselCollectionView.
+1. On the UIViewController you would like to add the MILCarouselCollectionView to, add a `Container View` to UIViewController's view and delete the new UIViewController storyboard auto embeded in the container view.
+Add the appropriate autolayout constraints to the container view so that it displays to your liking within the UIViewController's view.
+The height and width you make the container view will define the height and width of the MILCarouselCollectionView as well as the height and width of the UICollectionViewCells in the MILCarouselCollectionView.
 Your storyboard should now look like this: <p align="center">
 <img src="README_ASSETS/storyboard_implementation_step1.png"  alt="Drawing" width=600 border=0 /></p>
 1. Next add a `UICollectionViewController` to the storyboard.
-Select this collection view controller on storyboard so that it's highlighted and then select the `Identity Inspector` of the `Utilies` sidebar.
+Select this UICollectionViewController on storyboard so that it's highlighted and then select the `Identity Inspector` of the `Utilies` sidebar.
 Under "Custom Class" make the UICollectionViewController a subclass of `MILCarouselCollectionViewController`<p align="center">
 <img src="README_ASSETS/identity_inspector.png"  alt="Drawing" height=150 border=0 /></p>
-1. Hold down the control key while you click and drag from the container view on the view controller to the UICollectionViewController (now a MILCarouselCollectionViewController).
+1. Hold down the control key while you click and drag from the container view on the UIViewController to the UICollectionViewController (now a MILCarouselCollectionViewController).
 A dialog box will show asking you what kind of segue you would like to choose, select `Embed`.<p align="center">
 <img src="README_ASSETS/embed_segue.png"  alt="Drawing" width=200 border=0 /></p>Your storyboard should now look like this:<p align="center">
 <img src="README_ASSETS/after_adding_embeded_segue.png"  alt="Drawing" width=700 border=0 /></p>
-1. Select the segue arrow that was just added that goes from the Container View to the MILCarouselCollectionViewController.
+1. Select the segue arrow that was just added that goes from the container view to the MILCarouselCollectionViewController.
 In the `Attributes Inspector` change the `Storyboard Embed Segue Identifier` to  `carouselCollectionView`.<p align="center">
 <img src="README_ASSETS/embed_segue_identifier.png"  alt="Drawing" height=125 border=0 /></p>
-1. Go to the swift file that represents the UIViewController that has the Container View you added.
+1. Go to the swift file that represents the UIViewController that has the container view you added.
 Create a property at the top of the file

 	```swift
 	var storyboardCarouselCollectionView : MILCarouselCollectionViewController!
 	```

-1. Add a prepare for segue method to your view controller if it isn't already added and add the following lines to get the instance of the `MILCarouselCollectionViewController` you added on the storyboard and to save this instance to the view controller's `storyboardCarouselCollectionView` property
+1. Add a prepare for segue method to your UIViewController if it isn't already added and add the following lines to get the instance of the `MILCarouselCollectionViewController` you added on the storyboard and to save this instance to the UIVieController's `storyboardCarouselCollectionView` property

 	```swift
 	override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {